What would you do if you knew you wouldn't fail?

 The project was based on writing style, involving such variables as parts of speech and the amount of "extreme" and "negative" words in each sample.
 Choi and her team selected works from a variety of genres and measured success by the number of downloads a book had received from the Project Gutenberg website.
 She claims that she can predict literary success with 84% accuracy.

 Theoretically, writers could use this study to tailor their work to those styles that have been most successful.
 Choi also suggests that the algorithm could help publishers go through slush piles, a strategy that would quickly and easily separate better manuscripts from less successful ones.
+"I would expect so, especially with all the plethora of published books and unpublished manuscripts that they would have access to, one could really build good [sic] statistical models than what we had in this study," she told the Guardian.

 Image Credit: Steve Greer